What is Windrush Day, when is it marked and who are the Windrush generation?

 The Windrush Generation were invited over to Britain to help rebuild it after the Second World War.
 Picture: Getty

-In 2013, people from the generation received letters telling them they had no right to be in the UK, and subsequently meant people lost their jobs, their homes and access to the NHS, while others were placed in immigration detention or deported.
+In 2013, people from the generation received letters telling them they had no right to be in the UK, subsequently causing people to lose their jobs, their homes and access to the NHS, while others were placed in immigration detention or deported.